sgtpep/pmenu/README.md

 # pmenu
-Dynamic menu like dmenu for terminal written in Python without dependencies with optional sorting by usage.
+Dynamic menu like dmenu for terminal written in Python without dependencies with optional sorting by usage and application launcher pmenu-run.

 ## Usage